espocrm/documentation/docs/extensions/sales-pack/inventory-management.md

 Access to Inventory Numbers is controlled by Roles.

-From the Inventory Number detail view it's possible to view the **History**: receipts, deliveries, transfers between warehouses and adjustments.
+From the Inventory Number detail view it's possible to view the **History**: receipts, deliveries, transfers between warehouses, and adjustments.

 It's possible to view quantity for a specific Inventory Number.